odinchev/LogiPro_Solution/README.md

 > after the response.
 They are not a durable job queue.
 Restarting the container
 > during ingestion can leave a document in `PROCESSING`; a production deployment
 > should add stale-job recovery or a durable worker queue.

-AI Collaboration & Development Process
-In accordance with the project instructions, this service was designed and built in collaboration with Cline.
-Development was driven systematically across discrete milestones: system architecture, database state management, asynchronous OCR/chunking pipelines, RAG retrieval with citations, and frontend user workflows.
-A human-readable conversation transcript is documented in ai_logs/AI_CONVERSATION.md, with full raw execution payloads retained in ai_logs/cline_logs.json.